ByteChkR/action-calver/README.md

 ### `default_branch`

-Name of the default branch.
+Name of the default branch(es).
 For builds from other branches, the branch name is used as a pre-release suffix in the environment variable and output.
 Default `refs/heads/main`.
+Define multiple branches by seperating them with `|`.

 ### `format`